 1. Spanish

 Speak English or one of the romance languages.
-You will find it very straightforward to study, understand, talk, and write in Spanish.
+You will find studying, understanding, talking, and writing in Spanish very straightforward.

 Both share thousands of cognates – some identical and others very closely related.
 That is, reading and writing in Spanish are typically straightforward.

-Spanish has just fewer diphthong and vowel sounds.
+Spanish has just fewer diphthongs and vowel sounds.

 The writing is almost entirely phonetic.
 That is why learning Spanish is one of the easiest languages of all the choices.